Time Management Statistics (2026 Edition)

 21% of people feel like they never have work under control

-For instance, the above-mentioned Acuity Training survey showed that 66% of people feel in control of their work at least 3 days a week.
+The above-mentioned Acuity Training survey showed that 66% of people feel in control of their work at least 3 days a week.

-Unfortunately, 21% of people struggle to stay on top of their job, saying they never or rarely manage tasks successfully.
+Sadly, 21% of people struggle to stay on top of their job, saying they never or rarely manage tasks successfully.
 In fact, the most likely culprits that take away your time at work are:

 - Distractions,